A. Service Policies

 A. 4.3 Arrears Policy

-Accessible Transportation, Transportation Division, Public Works Department, Region of Peel is a prepaid service that is committed to providing accessible transportation service to its clients.
-Accessible Transportation has developed this policy for clients whose accounts are in arrears.
+The Region of Peel's TransHelp accessible transportation program is a prepaid service that is committed to providing accessible transportation service to its clients.
+To ensure all aspects of the service are used responsibly and to avoid abuse of the service TransHelp has developed a policy for clients whose accounts are in arrears.

 A. 5.1 Occasional/Casual Trips